-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) exercise outstandin warrants d-average price of ng options, and rights b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders(1) 4,278,854 \$ 22.99 20,140,249 Equity compensation plans not approved by security holders Total(1) 4,278,854 \$ 22.99 20,140,249
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Meighted-average exercise price of as, outstanding options, ts warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))

+(a) (b) (c)

+Equity compensation plans approved

+by security holders(1) 4,278,854 \$ 22.99 20,140,249

+Equity compensation plans not approved by security holders

+Total(1) 4,278,854 \$ 22.99 20,140,249

+·

-(1) Column (a) consists of shares of common stock issuable upon exercise of outstanding options and upon vesting and payment of share units under the Amended and Restated 2007 Stock Incentive Plan.
+- (1) Column (a) consists of shares of common stock issuable upon exercise of outstanding options and upon vesting and payment of share units under the Amended and Restated 2007 Stock Incentive Plan.
 Share units are settled for shares of common stock on a one-for-one basis and have no exercise price.
 Accordingly, those units have been excluded for purposes of computing the weighted-average exercise price in column (b).
-Column (c) consists of shares reserved for issuance pursuant to the Amended and Restated 2007 Stock Incentive Plan, whether in the form of stock, restricted stock, share units, or other share-based awards or upon the exercise of an option or right.

-(b) Other Information.
+Column (c) consists of shares reserved for issuance pursuant to the Amended and Restated 2007 Stock Incentive Plan, whether in the form of stock, restricted stock, share units, or other share-based awards or upon the exercise of an option or right. - (b) Other Information.
 The information required by this Item 12 regarding security ownership of certain beneficial owners and our management is contained under the caption "Security Ownership" in the 2013 Proxy Statement, which information under such caption is incorporated herein by reference.